 function.
 The dots, accents and other non-standard character are automatically removed from native slugs, when the post is saved or updated.

-You may manually add dots or underscores to custom permalinks at any time, regardless of the "Slugs mode" you select, as long as the option "Strip special characters from slugs" is disabled.
-When both options are set, Permalink Manager will use the title for the new default permalink instead of the native slug (where the dots are replaced with hyphens).
+You can add dots or underscores to custom permalinks manually, no matter the "Slugs mode" you select, as long as "Strip special characters from slugs" is off.